 Common treatment options include:

+Most people with lupus can live normal lives.
+Treatment of lupus has improved, and people with the disease are living longer.
 Here are a couple of tips that may help you when living with lupus:

 If you are a young woman with lupus and wish to have a baby, carefully plan your pregnancy.
 With your doctor’s guidance, time your pregnancy for when your lupus activity is low.
 While pregnant, avoid medications that can harm your baby.
-These include cyclophosphamide, cyclosporine, and mycophenolate mofetil.
+These include cyclophosphamide, cyclosporine and mycophenolate mofetil.
 If you must take any of these medicines, or your disease is very active, use birth control.
-For more information, see “Pregnancy and Rheumatic Disease.”
+For more information, see Pregnancy and Rheumatic Disease.